fleetdm/fleet/docs/Using Fleet/MDM-macOS-setup.md

 In Fleet, you control your macOS Setup Assistant settings with an automatic enrollment profile.

 Set `await_device_configured` to `true` in your automatic enrollment profile.
-Learn how to edit your automatic enrollment profile [here].(#macos-setup-assistant).
+Learn how to edit your automatic enrollment profile [here](#macos-setup-assistant).

 This will tell the Mac to not allow the user through Setup Assistant until the Mac is released.
 This way, the Mac has time to get the Full Name and Account Name from your IdP before the **Create a Computer Account** pane.

 ## Step 4: release the Mac from Await Configuration

-Releasing the Mac can be automated using the Fleet API (run a custom MDM command).
+Releasing the Mac can be automated using the Fleet API.
 In this example, we'll release a test Mac manually.

 1. Open a freshly wiped test Mac and continue through macOS Setup Assistant.